VKonstantakos/Citation-Link-Prediction/README.md

 ## Data

 You can download the data [here](https://drive.google.com/drive/folders/1YtvcvyWoQASn0OhQOBVEK10NnZq08Ndz?usp=sharing).
 It contains information about the edges of the network, as well as the abstracts and authors of the papers.
 You can also download the embeddings we generated [here](https://drive.google.com/drive/folders/1BdKare4opRmOQiSQyjUEtCYylqPt4GqA?usp=sharing).
 They must be respectively placed in the folders `data/` and `embeddings/`.

+## Code

+All jupyter notebooks can be run in Google Colab without any changes after placing the data (and embeddings) at the appropriate paths.

+- Node2Vec_embeddings.ipynb: used to generate and save the Node2Vec embeddings.
+- SciBERT_Embeddings.ipynb: used to generate and save the SciBERT embeddings.
+- Final submission.ipynb: used to create the final feature set, train the models, and provide the final submission file.

 ## Methods